tweksteen/burst/doc/index.rst

   regarding SSL.

 If libxml is installed, Abrupt will uses it to improve accuracy of anomaly detection.
-This dependancy is optional.
+This dependency is optional.

 Proxy
 -----